Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

 Panel B of Figure \ref{fig:ind_switch} decomposes the average earnings of enrollees and non-enrollees in each quarter of the follow-up period from Figure \ref{fig:matched_overall} into components contributed by industry stayers and industry switchers (following \citealp{Autoretal2014}).
 Specifically, each group's quarterly earnings are decomposed as

 where ``Empl. in Same Ind.'' and ``Empl. in Diff.
 Ind'' denote employment in the pre-layoff and non-pre-layoff industry, respectively.
 The gray lines in the figure represent components (i) and (ii) in equation (\ref{eq:ind_switch}) for enrollees (solid) and non-enrollees (dashed), and each pair sums up to their respective black lines.
 Consistent with Panel A, the earnings difference in quarter zero is driven by a higher contribution from industry stayers (component i) among non-enrollees.
 Over time, however, industry switchers among enrollees (component ii) out-contribute their non-enrollee counterparts.
-By quarter 16, industry switching entirely explains the overall earnings gain: the difference in component (ii) between enrollees and non-enrollees is 103 percent of the overall earnings gain, while the difference in component (i) is -3 percent.
+By quarter 16, industry switching entirely explains the overall earnings gain: the difference in component (ii) between enrollees and non-enrollees is 103 percent of the overall earnings gain, while the difference in component (i) is -3 percent.\footnote{We further show in Appendix \ref{sec:akm_firm_effects} that it does not appear to be the case that the effect is driven by industry switchers systematically finding employment in different types of firms (i.e., high-wage firms).}

 Appendix Figure \ref{fig:destination_ind} shows which industries drive the enrollment effects by plotting the number of enrollees and matched non-enrollees employed in each sector (or not employed at all) in quarter 16.
 Among women (Panel A), enrollees are much more likely to work in healthcare.
 Among men (Panel B), enrollees are also more likely to work in healthcare (though to a lesser extent) and construction.
 Both male and female enrollees are less likely to work in manufacturing.
 To connect these findings to Figure \ref{fig:ind_switch}, Appendix Figure \ref{fig:destination_ind_switching} shows that industry switchers make up the bulk of the increased employment in healthcare.
 This pattern of industry switching driving the effects of enrollment is consistent with \citet{CarruthersSanford2018}, who study the effects of attending sub-associate level institutions in Tennessee.
+This industry-mobility finding is also in a similar spirit to \citet{Belotetal2025}, where the employment effect of providing occupational advice is driven by occupation mobility (as mentioned in Section \ref{sec:Data}, our wage records do not contain occupation; as a result, we cannot study occupation mobility).